vituwc/port-scanner/README.md

-Here’s a README for your Python port scanner:

----

 # Python Port Scanner

 This is a simple, multi-threaded TCP and UDP port scanner written in Python.
 It is designed to check the availability of open ports on a remote host and retrieve service banners for TCP services.